-20 ideas to boost children’s reading skills (that don’t involve them reading books!)
+20 ideas to boost children’s reading skills

 There’s no doubt that if you want to boost children’s reading skills the best thing you can do is to encourage them to read.
 Lots and lots.
 But not all children are quick to discover a love of books and many children (especially boys) go through periods when reading books just doesn’t float their boat (see Books to make boys love reading!).

 When pushing your child to read books is more painful than pulling teeth, it’s time to find some new ideas to engage them in reading!
 Books are not the only way to boost children’s reading skills and inspire them with a love of words and stories.

 Here’s 20 ways parents can help boost children’s reading skills that don’t involve them actually reading books: